Marcobruni01/ACTAM-Project/README.md

 2. **Explore Sounds**:
    - Use the pad for percussive sounds.
-   - Play the keyboard for melodic tones and experiment with timbres and octaves.
+   - After selecting a timbre, play the keyboard for melodic tones and experiment with timbres and octaves.

 3. **Add Effects**:
    - Apply effects to keyboard sounds and adjust their levels for unique soundscapes.